 - The Company prepares its cash flow forecast based on the most recent financial budget approved by management with projected revenue growth rate.
-Average Monthly Revenue per user is expected to grow at 4% per year. - Terminal growth rate is assumed at 4% and is based on industry growth rate and projected growth of Indian economy. - The EBIDTA margin is expected to be at the same level through out the projected period. - The free cash flow arrived at were discounted to present value using WACC at the rate 23.50%.
+Average Monthly Revenue per user is expected to grow at 5% per year. - Terminal growth rate is assumed at 3.5% and is based on industry growth rate and projected growth of Indian economy. - The EBIDTA margin is expected to be at the same level through out the projected period. - The free cash flow arrived at were discounted to present value using WACC at the rate 26% (previous year 23.50%.)
 The sum of the discounted cash flows along with the discounted terminal value is the estimated Enterprise Value.